The Oregon Trail: Sketches of Prairie and Rocky-Mountain Life: Reception

 The book was reviewed favorably by Herman Melville.
 However, he complains that it demeaned American Indians and its title was misleading (the book covers only the first third of the trail).

+Comic Book Version

+In June 1950 the Gilberton Company published a comic book version of The Oregon Trail as No. 72 in its Classics Illustrated series, with illustrations of Henry C. Kiefer.